IEXPECTATION/wx-house-price/README.md

 ## License

-The files are under the CC-By-NC 4.0.
+All files are under the CC-By-NC 4.0.

 All rights to the data are reserved by the data provider.